Episulfide: Contemporary methods

 The metal-catalyzed reaction of sulfur with alkenes has been demonstrated.

 Reactions

 Common uses of episulfides in both academic and industrial settings most often involve their use as monomers in polymerization reactions.

 Episulfides have an innate ring strain due to the nature of three-membered rings.
 Therefore, most reactions of episulfides involve ring-opening.
 Most commonly, nucleophiles are employed for the ring-opening process.
 For terminal episulfide, nucleophiles attack the primary carbon.
-Nucleophiles include anionic hydride, thiolates, alkoxide, amines, and carbanions.
+Nucleophiles include hydrides, thiolates, alkoxides, amines, and carbanions.

 Applications

 Thiiranes occur very rarely in nature and are of no significance medicinally.
+They are intermediate in the action of sulfur mustards, a family of chemical weapons.

 Very few commercial applications exist, although the polymerization of episulfide has been reported.

-Dithiiranes
+Dithiirane

-Dithiiranes are three membered rings containing two sulfur atoms and one carbon.
+Dithiirane is three membered ring containing two sulfur atoms and one carbon.
 One example was prepared by oxidation of a 1,3-dithietane.